Translate:

 After filing the summons with the court, the court will issue a Notice of First Tier Event, which informs you of the scheduled court date.
 This notice must also be served on the tenants by a constable to ensure they are properly notified of the hearing.

-The execution is the court document that authorizes the actual eviction.
-A landlord cannot remove a tenant without the assistance of a constable or sheriff.
-The officer is required to provide 48 hours’ written notice to the tenant before carrying out the eviction.
+The execution is the court document that authorizes the eviction.
+A landlord cannot lawfully remove a tenant without the assistance of a constable or sheriff.
+Before the eviction can be carried out, the officer must serve the tenant with a 48-hour written notice.

-Once the 48-Hour Notice has been served, the $350 deposit is not refundable.
+Once the 48-Hour Notice has been served, the $350 deposit is no longer refundable.
+This applies in all situations.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.